Luq16/Differential-proteomic-analysis/README.md

 # Differential-proteomic-analysis
-Stepwise analysis of differentia anaysis of proteins enriched in the proximal of B cell receptor upon antigen activation at 5, 10 and 15min timepoint (Awoniyi et al., bioRxiv).....
+Stepwise differentia anaysis of (Awoniyi et al., bioRxiv) data.
+I this artile we used prroximity labeling technique to identify proteins localized to the lipid raft domain upon activation of BCR by anti-IgM.
+## Steps:
+-data preprocessing and cleaning
+-missing value imputation
+-differential analysis
+-pathway analysis

+## Packages used.
+-dplyr
+-MSnbase
+-NormalyzerDe